PLSysSec/haybale/README.md

 Currently, the official crates.io releases of `haybale` (`0.7.0` and later) depend on Boolector 3.2.1 and either LLVM 9, 10, 11, or 12, depending on whether you select the `llvm-9`, `llvm-10`, `llvm-11`, or `llvm-12` feature.
+The Git version you're looking at also supports LLVM 13 via the `llvm-13` feature.
 As of this writing, choosing an LLVM version has essentially no effect on `haybale`'s features or interface; the only difference is the ability to analyze bitcode generated with newer LLVMs.
 (And the LLVM 10+ versions